Ponyboy47/Pathman/README.md

 let tmpDir = try DirectoryPath.temporary()
 // /tmp/rYcznHQ

-// You can optionally specify a prefix for the path let tmpFile = try FilePath.temporary(prefix: "com.trailblazer.")
+// You can optionally specify a prefix for the path name let tmpFile = try FilePath.temporary(prefix: "com.trailblazer.")
 // /tmp/com.trailblazer.gHyiZq

-let tmpDirectory = try DirectoryPath.temporary(prefix: "com.trailblazer.")
+// You can optionally specify a base directory where the temporary path will be stored let tmpDirectory = try DirectoryPath.temporary(base: DirectoryPath("/path/to/my/tmp")!, prefix: "com.trailblazer.")
-// /tmp/com.trailblazer.2eH4iB
+// /path/to/my/tmp/com.trailblazer.2eH4iB
 ```

 #### With Closure: